itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 ## Use Case: Validate Move
 Primary Actor: Player or Opponent
+Frequency of Use: Incredibly often, a lot of times per game
 Iteration: 1
 Goal in Context: Make sure an attempted move follows the rules
 Precondition: the player or opponent tries to move a piece